lneisenman/nrnpy3win/Instructions.rst

-The make mswin command will fail but will have created the directory C:\\marshalnrn64 From C:\\marshalnrn64\\nrn\\bin copy hocmodule.dll to C:\\nrn\\lib\\python\\neuron\\hoc.pyd Replace the remianing python files in that folder with the corresponding files from neuron compiled for python3 on a Linux system.
+The make mswin command will fail but will have created the directory C:\\marshalnrn64 From C:\\marshalnrn64\\nrn\\bin copy hocmodule.dll to C:\\nrn\\lib\\python\\neuron\\hoc.pyd Replace the remaining python files in that folder with the corresponding files from neuron compiled for python3 on a Linux system.
 I used Ubuntu 14.04 64 bit running in Virtualbox.
 For some reason, 2to3 is not run on these files.
 Similarly, cython is not run in the rxd folder although I'm not sure it is run